solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

   - Backup retention period (7 days)
   - PostgreSQL version (13)

-Reference the [Compute and storage options in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-compute-storage) for more information on all the available compute, storage and memory options available for Azure Database for PostgreSQL.
+Reference the [Compute and storage options in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-compute-storage) for more information on all the available compute, storage and memory options available for Azure Database for PostgreSQL Flexible Server.
 As a summary, your options range from:

 - vCores : 1-96
 - Memory: 2GB to 672GB
 - Storage : 32Gb to 32TB
 - IOPS : 120 to 20,000

-As you can see, Azure Database for PostgreSQL can accomidate a very large set of use cases and workloads.
+As you can see, Azure Database for PostgreSQL Flexible Server can accomidate a very large set of use cases and workloads.

 ### Storage